mlaradji/pytorch-cat-vs-dogs/README.md

 ## Differences from parent repository

-This fork contains several differences from the parent repository.
+This fork contains several differences from the parent repository (https://github.com/desimone/pytorch-cat-vs-dogs).
 The main ones are:
 - Some deprecated functionality was replaced with modern code in `main.py`.
 The overall output should still be the same.
 - Added `copy.f`, which allows copying current data to a chosen folder in `trials/`.
+- Added `launch.sh`, `resume.sh` and `test.sh`, which provide useful shortcuts.

 ## Quick-start